Gracia Montes: 1970s

 In 1972, Montes recorded her self-titled album (Columbia).
 It includes a poem by Rafael de León to which maestro Solano put music, called "Poema de mi soledad"; an Andalusian song written by the same authors, "Romero"; a bolero song entitled "Pídele a Dios", written by Armando Manzanero, and several songs by Manuel Alejandro.
 It also includes the love song "Primavera en otoño" and a song that she dedicated to her mother, so dear to Gracia Montes, "Esa mujercita".

 In 1974, Montes published a studio album, entitled "Lo mejor de Sevilla".
 She sang to bullfighter Diego Puerta and the boxer Pedro Carrasco.
 He also toured Málaga and Seville, strolling through the birthplace of the Quintero family to stay in Lora del Río.
 Subsequently, he released an album under the same record label that included a flamenco rumba written by Rafael de León and Juan Solano that became a hymn of her artistic career: "Soy una feria", which gives the LP its title.
 But we must highlight a sonnet by Benítez Carrasco to which Juan Solano put music: "Puente de olvido" and a song dedicated to Málaga, as well as a song written for Montes by Julio Iglesias: "¡Vete ya!"

-In 1976, Montes released another album, entitled "Claveles en mayo", with songs written by Rafael de León and music by Juan Solano.
+In 1976, Montes released another album, entitled Claveles en mayo, with songs written by Rafael de León and music by Juan Solano.
 It is necessary to emphasize in this album the orchestration that enhances the lyrics of the Sevillian poet.
 A year later, the Montes returns to her Andalusian roots with an album entitled "Nos parió Andalucía", with flamenco songs written by José María Jiménez, Bazán and García Tejero, among others.
 She interpreted cantes por soleá with a cantiña to finish off, tangos, various fandangos, verdiales, alegrías and a serrana, all of them accompanied on guitar by Paco Cepero.

-In 1979, Montes left Columbia due to a disagreement with the record company, and she released a new album called, "Sueño y Pasión", under the Ámbar record label with songs in keeping with the new times and more modern airs without leaving behind her Andalusian roots.
+In 1979, Montes left Columbia due to a disagreement with the record company, and released a new album called, Sueño y Pasión, under the Ámbar record label with songs in keeping with the new times and more modern airs without leaving behind her Andalusian roots.
 Some cantiñas from Cádiz stand out such as "Flor de papel", "Niña Colombina" and "Tú me hueles a flores".
 Other songs are Madre de un sueño" and "Acaso no fui yo".
 Despite the maturity of her voice, this album did not receive any type of promotion and went unnoticed by the public.